 - Seat cushion for the desk chair

 - Postage stamps

 - Fan (box or window fans are recommended in non-air conditioned residence halls.)

 - Dish soap and sponges

 - Filtered water pitchers

 - Cell phone and charger.
 Your residence hall floor has a courtesy phone for on-campus calls.

 The following items are NOT permitted in the residence halls:

-- Wireless hub (wireless routers are against campus policy; their default configuration interferes with the Internet connectivity of rooms around you)
+- Wireless hub (The default configuration of most wireless routers interferes with the Internet connectivity of rooms around you)

 - Halogen lamps or halogen bulbs of any kind